 - What events, ideas, and feelings do those heroes of your people's past represent?

-Native-American history is filled with many stories of brave heroes who led their people through challenging times.
+The history of Indigenous Americans is filled with many stories of brave heroes who led their people through challenging times.

-In the Got It? section, learn about a figure who inspires the Lakota people and many other Americans: Crazy Horse!
+In the Got It? section, learn about Crazy Horse — a hero who inspires the Lakota and many other Americans!